Dishan507/AF_LAB2/README.md

 # AF_LAB2
-There are answers of eight related questions of JavaScript
+There are eight questions with their answers related to JavaScript

 1)Understand the ‘this’ keyword in JavaScript.